Aircraft in fiction: B-17 Flying Fortress

-Five flyable B-17s were secured by producer Elmo Williams for use in the filming of the 1970 motion picture Tora!
-Tora!
-Tora!.
-During filming, one B-17 suffered a landing gear malfunction, forcing it to land on one wheel.
-Williams ordered a camera crew to film the landing and incorporated the footage into the film's script.

 The B-17 Flying Fortress was the subject of the 1990 Warner Bros. film Memphis Belle.
 During filming, one of the five vintage B-17s was destroyed in an accidental crash and a second was damaged when an engine cowling detached in flight, tearing a chunk out of the aircraft's tail.
 There were no injuries in either incident.

-B-17s are the main aircraft featured in two novels depicting fictional characters in the US daylight bombing offensive over Germany and Occupied Europe, American writer Sam Helpert's A Real Good War (1997) and UK author Robert Radcliffe's Under an English Heaven (2004).

 For George Lucas' 2012 film Red Tails about the 332d Fighter Group, the Tuskegee Airmen, the B-17G "Pink Lady" operated by the Association Forteresse Toujours Volante, appeared as a 351st Bomb Group aircraft named "Yankee", coded ED-N. Filmed in the Czech Republic in 2010, the film company funding allowed the warbird to fly for an additional year before being retired to museum status.
 Other Flying Fortresses were rendered through CGI.

-B-17s appear in the 2014 graphic novel mini-series Castles in the Sky, published by Avatar, written by Garth Ennis and illustrated by Matt Martin & Keith Burns.
-The story features a gunner named Leonard Wetmore who is one of the crew of the B-17 'Buffalo Gal' during the U.S. daylight bombing offensive against Germany.
-The story was one of Ennis' War Stories series.

-B-18 Bolo

-Douglas B-18 Bolos are prominently featured in the 1943 RKO picture Bombardier, filmed at Kirtland Field, New Mexico.